BMO Investorline Review 2025

 Every year we make sure to check out the Surviscor and Globe and Mail broker ratings, as we find them the most comprehensive online (other than our own of course).

-Surviscor on the other hand was a little harder on the BMO broker.
-Their rankings focus on customer service, and are based on a compilation of 100,000 user experiences via all platforms throughout 2022.
+Surviscor on the other hand gives brokerages a “Peer Experience Score” as a percentage rating, and then ranks them based on their percentages.
+Their rankings focus on customer service, and are based on a compilation of 100,000 user experiences via all platforms throughout 2024.
+Here are the up-to-date rankings for “Canadian Best Online Brokers Rankings” by Surviscor:

-As you can see from the chart above, Surviscor’s BMO InvestorLine Review clearly shows something to be desired from a user experience and customer service point of view.
-Something that the stalwart brokerage will no doubt seek to remedy in 2023.
+As you can see from the chart above, Surviscor’s BMO InvestorLine isn’t a top contender when it comes to a user experience and customer service point of view.
+However, in the time that we have been watching these rankings, BMO has made improvements in this domain.

 Who Is the BMO InvestorLine Discount Broker Best for?

-As long-time MDJ readers will know, I keep a close eye on the Canadian brokerage scene, so check back in 2024 for any updates to my BMO Investorline Review.
+As regular MDJ readers know, I stay on top of the Canadian brokerage landscape, so be sure to check back for any updates to my BMO Investorline review.

 Subscribe